 Philips Hue not only offers other bulb types, but also actual lamp accessories.
 We’re talking about Philips Hue Go, Bloom, Iris, Beyond, and Phoenix.
 So if you ever plan on adding on to your home’s smart lighting, you’re free to use your imagination with Philips Hue Lamps & Strip Lights.

 Difference #6: Price – As of now, the WeMo starter kit (2 white light bulbs and a bridge) is on a sale on the official WeMo website for $50.
-For the same starter kit from Philips (2 white light bulbs and a bridge), you pay Check on Amazon.
+For the same starter kit from Philips (2 white light bulbs and a bridge), you pay almost the same.
 It looks like the choice is obvious.

 Belkin WeMo vs. Hue by Philips — The Bottom Line

 The choice between the Belkin WeMo vs. Hue isn’t really too hard: we’d go with Philips Hue.
-The WeMo Light Bulb Starter Kit is discontinued on Amazon, but you can still buy it from the official WeMo website for half the price.
-And even at half off, WeMo can’t really win in this comparison.
 There might be a new, upgraded WeMo light bulb version coming soon, but the existing one doesn’t really stand a chance against Philips Hue.